Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 `main.py:28: note: Revealed type is "__main__.LanguageDetectionResult"`

-`typing.overload` can also be used when there are a different number of typed arguments.
+`typing.overload` can also be used when there are a different number of typed arguments or when wanting to present optional parameters as required, or vice versa.
 We can take the above example and imagine that `analyze_text` has an additional overload which does not take an `analysis_kind` (note that we switched to accepting `*args` and `**kwargs` in the actual implementation for this case):

 ```python
 from typing import overload, Union, Any